-S = Satisfactory NI = Needs Improvement U = Unsatisfactory D Datisfactory e chouddlactor reement Between AUHSD and AEA, Continued California Standards for the Teaching Profession Commendations and Recommendations Evidence / Rating (This box expands to space as needed.)
-Standard I: Engaging and supporting all students in learning Elements: 1.1 Using knowledge of students to engage them in learning 1.2 Connecting learning to students' prior knowledge, backgrounds, life experiences, and interests 1.3 Connecting subject matter to meaningful, real- life contexts 1.4 Using a variety of instructional strategies, resources, and technologies to meet students' diverse learning needs 1.5 Promoting critical thinking through inquiry, problem solving, and reflection Rating 1.6 Monitoring student learning and adjusting instruction while teaching California Standards for the Teaching Profession Commendations and Recommendations Evidence / Rating (This box expands to space as needed.)
-Standard II: Creating and maintaining effective environments for student learning Elements: 2.1 Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully 2.2 Creating physical or virtual learning environments that promote student learning, reflect diversity, and encourage constructive and productive interactions among students 2.3 Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe 2.4 Creating a rigorous learning environment with high expectations and appropriate support for all students 2.5 Developing, communicating, and maintaining high standards for individual and group behavior 2.6 Employing classroom routines, procedures, norms, and supports for positive behavior to ensure a climate in which all students can learn2.7 Using instructional time to optimize learning Rating
+California Standards for the Teaching Profession Commendations and Recommendations Evidence / Rating (This box expands to space as needed.)
+Standard I: Engaging and supporting all students in learning (2.11.2 cent emparate of space as meeticiny Elements: 1.1 Using knowledge of students to engage them in learning 1.2 Connecting learning to students' prior knowledge, backgrounds, life experiences, and interests 1.3 Connecting subject matter to meaningful, real- life contexts 1.4 Using a variety of instructional strategies, resources, and technologies to meet students' diverse learning needs 1.5 Promoting critical thinking through inquiry, problem solving, and reflection Rating 1.6 Monitoring student learning and adjusting instruction while teaching California Standards for the Teaching Profession Commendations and Recommendations Evidence / Rating (This box expands to space as needed.)
+Standard II: Creating and maintaining effective environments for student learning Elements: 2.1 Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully 2.2 Creating physical or virtual learning environments that promote student learning, reflect diversity, and encourage constructive and productive interactions among students 2.3 Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe 2.4 Creating a rigorous learning environment with high expectations and appropriate support for all students 2.5 Developing, communicating, and maintaining high standards for individual and group behavior standards for individual and group behavior 2.6 Employing classroom routines, procedures, norms, and supports for positive behavior to ensure a climate in which all students can learn Ratin